CainanD/RefAV/README.md

 ### Competition Update

 We are hosting a new competition in 2026!
 We have annotated over 5x the number of visual events (120 → 600), given all scenario descriptions positive and negative instances, and generally improved label quality.
 Submissions must be made before May 31st, 2026.
+Winners will be announced at the CVPR 2026 Workshop on Autonomous Driving.
 Top performing teams can win cash prizes, generously sponsored by Uber.

 ⏱️ Temporal Localization Winner: $2500